 |हिंदी - Hindi||tiếng Việt - Vietnamese|

 |日本語 - Japanese|

-Washington State is situated in a highly active geologic area which contains shifting tectonic plates, crustal faults, and a subduction zone that all produce frequent earthquakes.
-Earthquakes occur here almost on a daily basis, and many of them go unnoticed.
-There are three types of earthquakes which may occur in our region: megathrust, intraplate (deep), and crustal (shallow).
+Washington is situated in a highly active geologic area, which contains shifting tectonic plates, crustal faults and a subduction zone that all produce frequent earthquakes.
+Three types of earthquakes may occur in our region: megathrust, intraplate (deep) and crustal (shallow).

 Crustal faults are caused by the deformation within the North American Plate due to compression by neighboring tectonic plates.
-Crustal earthquakes occur no deeper than 18 miles below the surface, and can produce earthquakes as large as M7.5.
-Several major population hubs are situated directly atop such faults, such as the Seattle Fault which runs directly beneath the Cities of Seattle and Bellevue.
-The most recent Seattle Fault earthquake occurred about 1,100 years ago, and has been active 3-4 times over the past 3,000 years.
+Crustal earthquakes occur no deeper than 18 miles below the surface, and can produce earthquakes as large as magnitude 7.5.
+Several major population hubs are situated directly atop such faults, such as the Seattle Fault which runs directly beneath Seattle and Bellevue.
+The most recent Seattle Fault earthquake occurred about 1,100 years ago, and has been active three to four times over the past 3,000 years.

 Megathrust earthquakes occur at subduction zones, and produce earthquakes as powerful as M9.0.
 In the Pacific Northwest, megathrust earthquakes occur along the Cascadian Subduction Zone.
 Historically, these earthquakes reoccur at a 500-year interval.

 The Washington State Seismic Scenario Catalog contains estimates of earthquake damage for a variety of faults in the State of Washington.
 Explore the catalog to visualize the impacts of different earthquake scenarios.

 Earthquakes from the last two weeks provided by the IRIS Seismic Monitor.